-If you’re planning a family adventure, opt for the Mount Stephens trek instead, which still manages a 2,610-foot ascent in just five miles out and back and costs between $44 and $99 depending on the age of participants.
+If you’re planning a family adventure, opt for the Mount Stephens trek instead, which still manages a 2,610-foot ascent in just five miles out and back.
 The seven-hour trek is hardly a cake walk, but the wealth of easily spotted trilobite fossils here makes it ideal for kids.

 2. Calvert Cliffs, Maryland